PuttingTheDnDInTDD/EverCraft-Kata/README.markdown

 - +5 to Armor Class
 - +8 to Armor Class if worn by an elf
 - +1 to attack if worn by an elf

+As a fighter I want to be able to hold a shield in my off-hand so that I can block incoming blows

+- +3 to Armor Class
+- -4 to attack
+- -2 to attack if worn by a fighter

 ### Feature: Items